tungto/natours-app/README.md

 - $match
 - $group
 - [$unwind](https://www.mongodb.com/docs/manual/reference/operator/aggregation/unwind/)

-  -- Get the busiest month of a given year
+  - Get the busiest month of a given year
-  -- How many tours start in each month of a given year.
+  - How many tours start in each month of a given year.
-  -- check the getMonthlyPlan controller
+  - check the getMonthlyPlan controller

 3. [Middleware]

 - Document middleware: runs before .save() and .create()
 - Query middleware: runs before .find()

+## Authentication, Authorization and Security

+- [Example of](https://www.topcoder.com/thrive/articles/authentication-and-authorization-in-express-js-api-using-jwt) AUTHENTICATION AND AUTHORIZATION IN EXPRESS.JS API USING JWT